aramalipoor/aws-cost-saver/README.md

 ### # stop-rds-databases
 Stopping RDS databases will save underlying EC2 instance costs.
 This trick will keep track of stopped databases in the state-file and start them again on restore.

+### # decrease-dynamodb-provisioned-rcu-wcu
+Provisioned RCU and WCU on DynamoDB tables costs hourly.
+This trick will decrease them to minimum value (i.e. 1).
+Original values will be stored in state-file to be restored later.

 ### # TODO
 If you know about other tricks that can help developers community to save some money feel free to create a Pull Request or raise an issue.